Half-Guinea-Press/tessellated_caravan/Powers_dominions_artifacts.md

 ## Powers
+- The Cloud Gatherer
+- The Wave Maker
-- The cloud gatherer
+- The Unseen

 ## Dominions
 - The throne of Olympus
-- The throne of Hades
+- The jailer of Tartarus
 - The throne of the sea

 ## Artifacts
 - The Scepter of Jove
 - The Bident
 - The Trident
--
+- The Helm of Hades